 Picture a chessboard.
 Visualize the pieces: king, queen, bishop, knight, rook, pawn.
 Pretty easy, right?
 The iconography of chess has been standardized for over 170 years, but it wasn’t always the case.
 Originally, defenders of the king included the counselor, infantry, cavalry, elephants, and chariots.
 These pieces and their iconography varied regionally and by country.

 By the turn of the 19th century, broader global travel encouraged the formation of chess clubs and competitions, which in turn, necessitated a standardized board and set.
-Enter Howard Staunton.
-A renowned English chess master, widely regarded as the best player in the world through the 1840s, Staunton organized many of the competitions around London and Europe.
+Enter Howard Staunton – a renowned English chess master, widely regarded as the best player in the world through the 1840s, Staunton organized many of the competitions around London and Europe.

 While he did not design the modern pieces, he promoted the use of Nathaniel Cook’s neoclassical designs, which are still required in competition play today.
 There are, of course, subtle variations of the core pieces, but the Staunton set can be recognized worldwide, by amateurs and grand masters alike, across borders – because the clear visual iconography supersedes language or local interpretation.